 I'm typically not one for big cities, but Istanbul is so much more than an urban center.
 A mecca of Byzantine churches, colorful bazaars, Ottoman mosques and historic spice markets, Istanbul is something else entirely.
 I've traveled to Turkey's largest city three times now, and its vibrance becomes more infectious with every visit.
 While it serves as a gateway into Turkey for most international travelers, make sure to stay awhile and soak in all that Istanbul has to offer.
+This post may contain affiliate links.

 My favorite view of the Blue Mosque is from the rooftop terrace of Seven Hills Restaurant.